sopra-steria-norge/skuldsku/README.md

 > "Automated input/output based regression testing made simple!"

-Skuldsku is a Java library for facilitating input/output based regression testing.
+Skuldsku is a Java library for automating input/output based regression testing.
 The most common use case for the library is the recording of inputs and outputs in a production environment, and using the recorded data

 # Features
 * Records requests and responses from: HTTP, Java interface implementations and database.